CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/motion-magic.rst

 The benefits of this control mode over "simple" PID position closed-looping are:

 - Control of the mechanism throughout the entire motion (as opposed to racing to the end target position)
-- Control of the mechanism's inertia to ensure smooth transitions between set points
+- Control of the mechanism's inertia to ensure smooth transitions between setpoints
 - Improved repeatability despite changes in battery load
 - Improved repeatability despite changes in motor load